 The above list is not exhaustive.
-If we identify treatments of which we were unaware, we will consider eligibility of the treatments for inclusion in the network if they are used primarily for secondary prevention of bleeding from oesophageal varices.
+If we identify treatments of which we were unaware, we will consider eligibility of the treatments for inclusion in the network if they are used primarily for treatment of acute variceal bleeding.
 We will report the findings for these interventions in the 'Results' and 'Discussion' sections of the review.
+We will exclude supportive treatments and interventions aimed at secondary prophylaxis from this review.

 We will evaluate the plausibility of transitivity assumption by looking at the inclusion and exclusion criteria in the studies.
-Transitivity assumption is the assumption that participants included in the different trials with different treatments for hepatorenal syndrome can be considered to be a part of a multi-arm randomised clinical trial and could potentially have been randomised to any of the interventions (Salanti 2012).
+Transitivity assumption is the assumption that participants included in the different trials with different treatments for bleeding oesophageal varices can be considered to be a part of a multi-arm randomised clinical trial and could potentially have been randomised to any of the interventions (Salanti 2012).
 In other words, any participant that meets the inclusion criteria is, in principle, equally likely to be randomised to any of the above eligible interventions.
-This necessitates that information on potential effect-modifiers such as presence or absence of other features of decompensation such as ascites are the same across trials.
-If there is any concern about the transitivity assumption, we will perform separate meta-analysis for those with and without other features of decompensation.
+This necessitates that information on potential effect-modifiers such as previous history of oesophageal bleeding, interval from the onset of bleeding, presence or absence of other features of decompensation such as ascites, and the cointerventions (that is, use of prophylactic antibiotics) are the same across trials.